pankaja08/Smilecare_SE_Dental_Management/README.md

 ##  🌍The Scope & Impact

 The system is designed as a comprehensive web-based application intended to replace manual, paper-based workflows with a fully digital solution.
 It covers the entire operational spectrum of a dental clinic, connecting six distinct user roles into a single platform

+ ## Enhanced Patient Care Focus:
+ By automating scheduling and record-keeping, the system allows doctors and staff to focus more on actual patient care rather than paperwork.
+ ## Improved Patient Experience:
+ It directly addresses the inconvenience of physical queuing by facilitating online bookings, thereby reducing waiting times and improving the overall patient experience.
+ ## Data Security & Continuity:
+ It ensures the security and confidentiality of sensitive patient data.
+Centralized digital records prevent the loss of medical history, ensuring better long-term health tracking for patients.(HASHED Pasword)
+ ## Operational Efficiency:
+ The shift from a manual system to a digital one reduces human errors, accelerates information flow between departments (e.g., from Dentist to X-ray Lab), and improves data accuracy

 ## 🚀 Features

 ### 👥 User Roles